MicrosoftDocs/architecture-center/docs/example-scenario/mainframe/rehost-mainframe-ntt-data-unikix-content.md

 1. Azure ExpressRoute connects an on-premises corporate network to NTT DATA's UniKix mainframe rehosting software suite.
 Traffic from users and external interfaces that aren't on the Azure platform flows through this ExpressRoute connection to the Azure instances.

 1. Azure Load Balancer distributes online transactions across two or more Azure virtual machines (VMs).
+Port 4444 is used to connect with x3270.
 For a single-host alternative, see [Alternatives](#alternatives).

 1. The application server runs the following NTT DATA products: